mdorr/viewfinder/README.md

 ![Image of photo details](./docs/wireframes/examples/photo_details.png)

+The photo feed implements infinite scroll.
+Initially, only three images are loaded; once the bottom of the page is hit, more pictures are loaded on demand.

 ### User Profile

 Every user has a profile page, which can be viewed by any other user.
 It shows the user's pictures, a biography and other user data: